AlgoMaster Logo

 Intuition

-At any point during the search, we look at the middle element.
-If letters[mid] > target, then mid could be our answer, but there might be a smaller valid one to the left.
-So we save it as a candidate and search the left half.
+At each step we look at the middle element.
+If letters[mid] > target, then mid is a valid answer, but a smaller valid one might exist to the left, so we record mid as a candidate and search the left half.
 If letters[mid] <= target, then mid and everything to its left are too small or equal, so we search the right half.

 Algorithm